-To further understanding of the barriers to, and opportunities for, increasing participation among Public Housing Authorities (PHAs) in the ComEd Energy Efficiency Program.
+To better understand barriers to, and opportunities for, increasing participation among Public Housing Authorities (PHAs) in the ComEd Energy Efficiency Program.

 What are the top interests, needs and constraints of PHAs related to energy efficiency, and how can a better understanding of these help ComEd increase the level of participation in energy efficiency offerings and increase savings in buildings owned and operated by PHAs?